 Contract developers should ensure that all precondition checks are included in their code.
 This will help protect against attacks and ensure the safety of your contracts.

-Logic Bug: Some of the following difficulties are peculiar to smart contracts, while others are universal.
+Some of the following difficulties are peculiar to smart contracts, while others are universal.
 The most common issue we find involves smart contract logic.
 These problems may be caused by a typo, misunderstanding, or programming fault.
 They affect smart contract security and functionality.

-All of them can only be detected if the auditor understands the code base, and the project’s intended functionality, and the contract’s specification.
-These issues make smart contract audits time-consuming, expensive, and require professional auditors.
+All of them can only be detected if the auditor understands the code base, the project’s intended functionality, and the contract’s specification.
+These issues make smart contract audits time-consuming, and expensive, and require professional auditors.

 As blockchain technology and its use cases continue to evolve, so too does the need for robust smart contract audits.
 Smart contracts are self-executing contracts that are stored on a blockchain, and they have the potential to revolutionize the way businesses operate.
 However, because they are executed automatically and without human intervention, it is essential that they are properly audited before being put into use.